Well Covers – Make a Feature of your Well

 We provide friendly, expert advice and a full “supply and fit” service from Cornwall to Scotland and are the only firm to do so.
 Remember, glass must be transported safely, it cannot be insured against damage when sent by ordinary carrier, and have expert fitting.

-We have supplied well-covers in export packaging for customers in the Channel Islands, Northern Ireland and Texas, USA.
+We have supplied well-covers in export packaging for customers in the Channel Islands, Northern Ireland, France and the USA.
 In September 2017 we air-freighted a ‘walk-on’ glass well cover for the Altdorf Biergarten, one of the oldest historic buildings in Fredericksburg, Texas, built in 1846 (see photograph below).
 In October 2018 we delivered a glass well cover to The Badger Building in Burnet, Texas built in 1883.
+In June 2019 we shipped a well cover to a customer in Hudson, New York State and will be sending one to a customer in Connecticut in August 2019.

 One of our most prestigious projects was in May 2017, when we installed 16 ‘walk-on’ basement light well covers as part of the multi-million restoration of The Piece Hall, in Halifax, Yorkshire – a Grade 1 listed building built in 1779.